-The “C” You In the Major Leagues Foundation was founded by Kansas City Royals general manager Dayton Moore in early 2015 as a donor-advised fund to support youth baseball, education, faith-based organizations and events, and families in crisis throughout the greater Kansas City area and beyond.
+The C You In the Major Leagues Foundation was founded by Kansas City Royals General Manager Dayton Moore in early 2015 as a donor-advised fund to support youth baseball, education, faith-based events, and families in crisis throughout the greater Kansas City area and beyond.

 “We started the foundation because the people of Kansas City have been so faithful to us that we wanted to honor the community while supporting and giving hope and encouragement to people who need it,” Moore said.

-“C” You In The Major Leagues strives to provide hope and support to children and families as we use youth baseball to develop future character-driven leaders.
+Our mission is to provide hope and support to children and families in crisis, while reaching and developing future character-driven leaders.

-How we do it — Through special events, sales of the book, “More Than A Season,” corporate sponsorships, and individual donations.
+How we do it — Through special events, sales of items on this website, corporate sponsorships, and individual donations.

 Why the letter “C”?

 The letter “C” is at the heart of what we do, but it actually started with the Kansas City Royals.
-In fact, you could say that the name of our foundation started with the Kansas City Royals.
 After becoming the general manager of the Royals in June 2006, Dayton Moore realized that in order for Kansas City to become a postseason contender, the organization needed to improve its minor-league system.
 But, in doing so, Dayton wanted to develop “an organization that we’d want our own sons and families to be a part of,” from scouts, coaches, and everyone else in the player development department, to the players on the field.
 Out of that came the “C” You In The Major Leagues model of a Royals Championship Player that’s posted throughout the organization’s minor-league system.
 When Dayton and Marianne started the foundation in January 2014, the name was a natural.

 The 10 “C” fundamental character and leadership attributes: